Three Unexpected Dangers of Working with Lasers

 Lasers are dangerous, and most people know better than to stare directly into a beam of light.
 But that’s not the only risk of working with lasers in scientific, industrial, or military settings.
 Sometimes the light is redirected outside of your control, and other times lasers can be used against you to cause temporary vision problems.
 Here are three unexpected dangers of lasers and how you can protect yourself and your employees against them.

 1. How can you protect against laser strikes?

 Pilots can be startled or temporarily blinded by even short exposure to flashes of laser light.
-Even handheld lasers can cause flash blindness from a long distance away.
+Even handheld lasers can cause flash blindness from a long-distance away.
 While the risk of an incident is relatively low, flash blindness can be extremely, especially at key moments of operating equipment.
 The FAA has been collecting standardized data on the number of laser strike incidents since 2005, and the number has steadily been climbing through the thousands of annual incidents.

-While local, state, and federal governments have been making the penalties for flashing lasers at aircrafts more severe, the risk of laser strikes is still too high.
+While local, state, and federal governments have been making the penalties for flashing lasers at an aircraft more severe, the risk of laser strikes is still too high.
 According to the FAA, the increasing statistics may just be due to increased pilot awareness and the easier process for reporting.
 However, the problem is also the growing availability of green handheld lasers, which are far more visible and impactful.
 The risk of laser strikes is even greater in military settings.